KCRUISE/YoutubeKnowledgeSync/replit.md

   - Modified video deletion to preserve summaries independently
   - Updated deletion confirmation messages to reflect summary preservation
   - Enhanced data integrity by keeping summaries when videos are removed
+  - Fixed foreign key constraint error by setting videoId to nullable with SET NULL on delete
+  - Updated database schema to allow summary preservation when videos are deleted
+  - Modified all summary query methods to handle deleted videos gracefully
+  - Added fallback display values for summaries of deleted videos ("삭제된 영상")
 - July 4, 2025.
 Enhanced video selection and bulk operations
   - Fixed video selection issues by allowing all videos to be selected regardless of summary status
   - Modified deletion functionality to allow deletion of all videos (with or without summaries)